Create an External App Service Environment

 Important

 This article is about App Service Environment v2, which is used with Isolated App Service plans.
-App Service Environment v1 and v2 will be retired on 31 August 2024.
+App Service Environment v1 and v2 are retired as of 31 August 2024.
 There's a new version of App Service Environment that is easier to use and runs on more powerful infrastructure.
 To learn more about the new version, start with the Introduction to the App Service Environment.
-If you're currently using App Service Environment v2, please follow the steps in this article to migrate to the new version.
+If you're currently using App Service Environment v1, please follow the steps in this article to migrate to the new version.

-You must complete migration to App Service Environment v3 before 31 August 2024 or your apps and resources may be deleted.
+You must complete migration to App Service Environment v3 immediately or your apps and resources may be deleted.
 We will attempt to auto-migrate any remaining App Service Environment v1 and v2 on a best-effort basis using the in-place migration feature, but Microsoft makes no claim or guarantees about application availability after auto-migration.
 You may need to perform manual configuration to complete the migration and to optimize your App Service plan SKU choice to meet your needs.
-If auto-migration is not feasible, your resources and associated app data will be deleted.
+If auto-migration isn't feasible, your resources and associated app data will be deleted.
 We strongly urge you to act now to avoid either of these extreme scenarios.

 For the most up-to-date information on the App Service Environment v1/v2 retirement, see the App Service Environment v1 and v2 retirement update.